Career Entry Competencies

 - Act as an Institutional Change Agent to discuss patients and their family member’s reasoning for institutional changes based on recurring complaints, and results from surveys and advisory councils.

 > First of its type in the country

 > Variety of specialized faculty

-Acceptance to the School of Health Professions is competitive, and students are admitted once a year.
+Acceptance to the School of Health Professions is competitive, and students are admitted twice a year.
 The Admissions Review Committee considers the following items in the review process: Overall GPA, Math and Science GPA, completion of prerequisite courses, essay, professional references and interview.
 Visit the How to Apply page for more information.

 Monica Blanton, B.S.